NickCorfmat/cmpm-121-final/README.md

 ### Switch to Alternate Platform
 Porting our codebase from JavaScript to TypeScript was a more demanding challenge than we had anticipated, mainly due to the fact with how TypeScript gets deployed to the browser.
 Unlike JavaScript, TypeScript cannot run on browsers and therefore must be transpiled into JavaScript beforehand.
 After translating our code to TypeScript, we noticed that it would not live-update anytime we saved changes to our code.
 This happened due to the fact that our TypeScript code transpiled once into JavaScript and never again, for any subsequent changes.
 At this point our team realized that we should have used Deno for rapid deployment, since this tool offers the benefit of transpiling TypeScript at runtime.
 Instead, we opted to reconfigure `tsconfig.json` to reflect the need for continuous monitoring.
 Also enabling watch mode by running `tsc --watch` on the command line helped us continously deploy our game into the browser.

 In regards to the actual process of converting our code to TypeScript, the bulk of the work involved adding strict type-checking and creating new structs to represent data more explicitly.
-Since we were constantly passing references of Phaser's built-in Scene objects in JavaScript, we needed to rectify new structs to represent the specific Scene types and properties we were referencing across different classes.
+Since we were constantly passing references of Phaser's built-in Scene object in JavaScript, we needed to rectify new structs to represent the specific Scene types and properties we were referencing across different classes.
 For example,
 ```
 class Grid {
     constructor(scene, gridConfig) {...}